 My sourcing is too specialized for sourcing software

-This is a common concern when contemplating eSourcing and it is best addressed with more questions.
+This is a common concern when contemplating eSourcing solutions and it is best addressed with more questions.
 Would a mistake in your sourcing be expensive?
 Do you have manual tasks in your process that need little mental effort but require too much time?
 Are you limited to non-competitive suppliers because sourcing other suppliers seems like a monumental task?
 If your answer to any of these questions is yes, then it would be worth a small amount of your time to investigate possible sourcing software solutions.

 eSourcing isn’t for every company… but it should be used by most companies.
 Bulky sourcing processes can affect the whole company.
 If you want to see an example of how easy it would be to implement a time-saving and intuitive software solution, sign up for Vendorful’s RFP Management Software.